 - ½ cube of a Nigerian Maggi seasoning

 - Cut the desired amount of yam you want to use.
-(A quick tip: remember yam is a root vegetable so it could be sandy.
-Therefore wash it before you start cutting.)
+(A quick pro tip: remember yam is a root vegetable; it could be sandy.
+Therefore, wash it before you start cutting.)

 - With your kitchen knife or vegetable peeler, gently peel off all the brown skin of the yam.

-- After peeling, cut the yam into your desired fry-able sizes.
-Ensure that you cut the yams sizes of equal size to enable them to fry up at the same time.
+- After peeling, cut the yam into desired fry-able sizes.
+Ensure that you cut the yams in equal sizes to enable them to fry simultaneously.

-- As soon as you are done cutting the yam into pieces, wash them thoroughly and rinse with another water.
-Then pour into a drainer so that all the water will drain out.
+- Rinse yams thoroughly after cutting.
+Pour into a drainer to drain all the water.
 (Avoid frying super wet yam to prevent hot oil splash incidents)

-- Then, sprinkle some salt on the yam and shake to make sure the salt combines well and touches the entire yam inside the drainer.
+- Then, sprinkle some salt on the yam and make sure the salt combines well and touches the entire yam.

-- As soon as the oil is hot enough, start frying the yams when the oil heats up.
-Fry on medium to high heat.
-Do not overcrowd your frying pan.
+- Start frying the yams when the oil heats up.
+Fry on medium to high heat and do not overcrowd the frying pan.

-- Wash and peel all the plantain.
+Wash and peel all the plantain.
 (Remember to wash plantain before you peel.
-Do not wash peeled ripe plantains).
+Do not wash rips peeled plantains)

-Slice the plantains or cut them into your desired fry-able sizes, sprinkle some salt for (entirely optional).
+Slice the plantains or cut them into your desired fry-able sizes.
+Sprinkle some salt for taste (totally optional).

 For the Eggs:

-- Chop all your vegetables: onions, tomatoes, red bell peppers, garlic and pour into the egg bowl.
+Chop all your vegetables: onions, tomatoes, red bell peppers, garlic, and pour into the egg bowl.
 Chop spring onions or any other greens and set them aside (optional and garnishing).

-- Cook until done and just the way you want it, then remove from the pan and place on a paper towel covered-plate, then serve with the fried yam and plantain immediately.
-Just like so, your fried yam, plantain, and eggs are ready and tasty.
-Garnish and serve with spring onions or any other vegetable of choice such as avocado
+Cook until done and just the way you want it, then remove from the pan and immediately serve with the fried yams and plantains.
+Garnish with spring onions or any other green vegetable of choice.

-WHEN USING THE SAME PAN: You can use the same oil that you fried the yams and plantains in but be sure to pour the oil into a separate container.
-You do not want to fry your egg with excess oil, so if you desire to use the same saucepan, you had used for the yam and plantain you probably do not need to add additional oil after emptying the pan.
-Just ensure that you do not have more one tablespoon of oil in the pan, as you get ready to fry the eggs.
+WHEN USING THE SAME PAN: You can use the same oil that you had fried the yams and plantains in but be sure to reduce the amount of oil before frying the egg sauce.
+You do not want to fry the eggs with excess oil.
+Just ensure that you do not have more one tablespoon of oil in the pan, as you fry the eggs.

-MAKE THE EGGS SCRAMBLE: If you want the eggs “scrambled eggs” instead of Omelet then start stirring as soon as you pour in your egg mixture.
+MAKE THE EGGS SCRAMBLE: If you want the eggs “scrambled eggs” instead of Omelet then start stirring as soon as you pour it into the pan.